dev-shetty/dev-shetty/README.md

 <br>

 Well as you already know my name.
 Let me tell you something else.
 I started as a Python programmer and then switched to Web Development.
-And yes I love working with CSS and know how to center a div 😉.
-Currently working with TNT Stack 💣 - TypeScript, NextJS, TailwindCSS.
+And yes I love working with CSS and know how to center a div 😄 — currently working with TNT Stack 💣 - TypeScript, NextJS, TailwindCSS.

-Open to collaborate on projects and work together with SOSC.
-Feel free to reach me out on socials :)
+Always ready to collaborate on projects and work together with SOSC.
+Feel free to reach out on socials :)

-Also interested in DevOps so that's in the pipeline 🚀
+Also interested in DevOps so that's in the pipeline (no pun intended) 😉

 <br>